 Few things can interrupt a good night of sleep quite like the sensation of feeling overheated.
 And while we live in a time where air conditioning is increasingly widespread, you won't find it everywhere—and can never know when it might go on the fritz.

 If you've got a toasty night ahead of you but don't feel inclined to dream in the buff, you'll want to select pajamas that won't up the heat factor.
 To that end, you'll want to look for pajamas made from lighter weight, breathable, materials that don't provide too much coverage.
-These are the best pajamas for when you need to cool down at night.
+These are the best women's cooling pajamas for when you get too warm at night.

 A short pajama set is precisely what it sounds like.
 Short pajama sets are modeled after the look of a traditional pajama set, the difference being that the sleeves are made short and the shorts end above the knee, allowing for greater breathability from head-to-toe.